 Under Corcoran’s leadership, Hope in the Cities developed a residential fellowship program which has served community leaders from a dozen states.
 Key learning areas include: 1) The role of individuals in becoming authentic trustbuilders and agents of change; nurturing spiritual resources to sustain the work; 2) The power of history and memory in shaping community narratives and identity; creating spaces for healing and forgiveness; 3) Dialogue design to build trust and discern core issues; 4) Strategies to build diverse teams and networks across boundaries of race, culture, religion, and politics to build healthy, inclusive communities.

 Corcoran has convened numerous national and international forums.
 He was a co-author of a dialogue guide for President Clinton’s race initiative.
-Recently he consulted with the W.K.
-Kellogg Foundation in the creation of its national Truth, Racial Healing & Transformation enterprise which launched in 2017 and is now operating in 14 US cities.
-He serves on the UNESCO Task Force on Racial Healing, and the Presiding Bishop’s advisory committee for Beloved Community implementation.
+He consulted with the W.K.
+Kellogg Foundation in the creation of its national Truth, Racial Healing & Transformation enterprise.
+He serves on the UNESCO Slave Route Project Task Force on Racial Healing, and the National Episcopal Church’s advisory committee for Beloved Community implementation.

 Corcoran’s book, Trustbuilding: An Honest Conversation on Race, Reconciliation, and Responsibility, was published by University of Virginia Press.
 In his foreword, Governor (now Senator) Tim Kaine wrote, “Hope in the Cities has moved what looked like an immoveable barricade …. [and] has provided a map for the future.”